 The Unitarian Universalist Church of Boulder offers many groups and activities geared toward personal and spiritual development, along with socializing.
 All are open and welcome new members.
-Contact our Membership Coordinator with a note about your interests so we can connect you with the groups that are right for you!
+Contact our Membership Coordinator with a note about your interests so we can connect you with the Affinity Groups that are right for you!

 Paths – a UU Campus Ministry

 Paths is a University of Colorado campus ministry for undergraduate and graduate students.
 They meet weekly to connect to: their inherent worth and dignity, each other, people marginalized by systems of oppression, other religions, the Earth, and the Spirit of Life.
 They support each other on their spiritual paths.
 They act for justice.
 They reflect.
 They ground themselves in the traditions and teachings of Unitarian Universalism.
 Visit their Facebook Group.

 The Young Adult (YA) group at UUCB has an exciting range of spiritual and social opportunities for those age 18 to 35-ish.
 Monthly events include a potluck with a social and spiritual component, and Spirituality on Tap which meets at a different bar or restaurant every month to discuss a spiritual issue or topic (drinking is optional).

 Wine and Spirit

 Wine and Spirit is a monthly UUCB social event where participants discuss a spiritual topic with the option of consuming wine.
 The meetings alternate between restaurants and people’s homes each month.
 This series is targeted to those 30 to 50 years old, but is open to anybody of any age.

 The Family Matters group builds intergenerational connections among children, youth and adults, offers programs that develop proud Unitarian Universalists, and organizes a full calendar of family events.
 The goal is that our children and youth will beg to come to church for their spiritual development and for the community it provides.